ply2022/NanoSeqWorkshop/_episodes/00-Demo.md

 {: .caution}

 ## [Start sequencing]
-Due to the the space and time limitations.
+Due to the space and time limitations.
 Participants ***will not** initiate sequencing.
 Yet, instructor will demonstrate the sequencing process.

 [Step 0] Running the flow cell check with the new or washed flow cell.
 <img src="{{site.baseSite}}/fig/Sequencing_overview1.png" align="center" width="700">